 Vehicular access below the dam is also available by four-wheel-drive vehicle via the unpaved Wagon Road on the river right; however, this road is currently in poor condition.
-Currently, after boaters use the surf wave, they take-out on the right riverbank and walk their boat along the dirt road on this side of the river back up to the dam where they put in again and either cross the river to the informal trails on the river's edge by Keno Camp (to take-out) or run the river again to the wave.
+Currently, after boaters use the surf wave, they take-out on the right riverbank and walk their boat along the dirt road on this side of the river back up to the dam where they cross the river to the informal trails on the river's edge by Keno Camp to take-out.
+For additional information see Appendix B, Whitewater Boating Study Report.

-Figure 2-2: View of Keno Reach Downstream of Keno Dam
+Figure 2-3: View of Keno Reach Downstream of Keno Dam